 HMG LA Pathways – As part of HMG LA implementation, First 5 LA is funding a three-year investment that brings together agencies and programs that provide EII services and supports.
 This investment focuses on supporting diverse cross-sector community collaboratives to strengthen and expand referral pathways through technology, infrastructure and practice changes to ensure all young children with and at risk of behavioral and developmental delays are linked to and accessing supportive intervention services as early as possible.
 Each community collaborative will plan, test and refine approaches related to referral pathways within a given geographic region based on the community’s need.

 - Early Screening, Better Outcomes: Developmental Screening & Referral Toolkits

 - Early Identification: Surveillance and Screening Issue Brief 1 and Infographic 1

 - Linkage to Services and the Referral Process Issue Brief 2 and Infographic 2

-- Resources for parents and caregivers: Helping Your Kids Reach Their Full Potential: Developmental Screenings and Early Intervention
+- Helping Your Kids Reach Their Full Potential: Developmental Screenings and Early Intervention

 - Free Development Resources for Families and Caregivers